aweeks3/SISRIS/README.md

 Siobhan Leachman, and Makenzie E. Mabry.
 "Uncovering hidden figures of natural history collections using digital data sleuthing & storytelling."
 Link to abstract.
 * **Andrea Weeks** (George Mason University).
 "An exception proves the rule: Lena Artz (1891–1976) and her legacy of botanical specimens."
 Link to abstract.
 * **Carol Ann McCormick** (The University of North Carolina).
 "Delving into the lives of herbarium collectors."
 Link to abstract.
 * **Daniel Koenemann** (Claflin University), Janelle Burke.
-"Title TBD: about Charles Parker and the Howard University Herbarium."
+"Prolific plant collectors and the HBCU legacy: Charles Parker as a case study."
 Link to abstract.
 * **Pamela Puppo** (Marshall University), Lori Thompson, and Lindsey Harper.
 "Uncovering hidden figures at the Marshall University Herbarium through inter-disciplinary collaborations."
 Link to abstract.
 * **Robin Lewis** (Spartanburg Community College), Hannah Bendull, and Jessica Budke.
 "The State of Herbarium Backlogs: Perspectives from Bryophyte Collections."
 Link to abstract.
 * **Zack Murrell** (Appalachian State Univerity), Michael Denslow, Herrick Brown, Andrea Weeks and Shawn Krosnick.
 "Strategies to enhance and sustain an established cyberinfrastructure."
 Link to abstract.